 Remarkable Rocks, Flinders Chase National Park, Australia

 How could we not include this amazing rock formation found in this park on Australia’s Kangaroo Island?
 These aptly-named granite boulders are said to have been shaped by 500 million years of environmental impact from the natural elements.
 The end result is quite an abstract vision.
 Some of these rocks are covered with golden orange lichen, which is a fungus and algae organism that reflects the sunlight.
 Other spotted colors include black mica, bluish quartz, and pinkish feldspar.
 Interpretive signs telling the story behind these rocks plus a viewing platform for those with accessibility needs.
 If you’re thinking about a future trip to Australia, here are other popular locations to visit.

 Simien Mountains National Park, Ethiopia

 A World UNESCO Heritage site, this national park in northern Ethiopia is a biosphere onto its own with an abundance of flora and fauna.
 Canyon gorges, soft turfs, deep valleys, and vegetation such as a type of flowering tree known as Erica arborea are all nestled here.
 Wildlife can be found within the park as well.
 Walia ibex, an endangered species of goat that’s native to this region of Ethiopia, is a resident.
 Other coinciding rare animals include the Ethiopian wolf (also known as a Simien fox) and Gelada baboon and several birds of prey.
-Read up on other interesting animal habitats across the world.

 Seven Colored Earths, Mauritius